meshula/USD/docs/spec_usdpreviewsurface.rst

 .. _straightAlphaPreviewSurface:

-All color inputs to the :usda:`UsdPreviewSurface` are straight alpha (no pre-multiplication).
+All color inputs to the :usda:`UsdPreviewSurface`  (no pre-multiplication).

 In USD's high performance rasterizing renderer, Storm, we decided to